Updated October 11, 2023

 |E (Ending)||Ending debt balance|

-An income statement is a financial statement which measures the company’s financial performance over a specific accounting period.
-It gives a summary of how the business incurs its revenues and expenses through both operating and non-operating activities.
+An income statement is a financial statement that measures the company’s financial performance over a specific accounting period.
+It summarizes how the business incurs revenues and expenses through operating and non-operating activities.

 Let’s see how we can project the income statement

-One can calculate net sales as year on year growth or on CAGR or if you find any information on where the management has discussed the expected sales growth rate in the future you can take that percentage as well
+One can calculate net sales as year-on-year growth or on CAGR, or if you find any information on where the management has discussed the expected sales growth rate in the future, you can also take that percentage.

 Calculation of Direct cost and selling and admin cost

-One can calculate the direct cost and the selling and admin cost as a percentage of sales.
-Calculate for the historical and then take up an average and find out the forecasted figures.
+One can calculate the direct cost, selling, and admin cost as a percentage of sales.
+Calculate the historical, then calculate an average and find the forecasted figures.

 It can be calculated as a percentage of fixed assets.

-It can calculate by multiplying the interest expense rate and the average closing debt balance
+It can be calculated by multiplying the interest expense rate and the average closing debt balance.

-One can calculate the tax rate using the historical and use the same rate in future
+One can calculate the tax rate using historical and the same rate in the future.

 This is calculated by deducting expenses from the revenue

-These items need to be calculated using the Base equation and then needs to be linked in the balance sheet
+These items must be calculated using the Base equation and linked to the balance sheet.

-Goodwill is not amortized so it needs to be kept constant in the future years.
+Goodwill is not amortized, so it must be kept constant in the future.

-Cash item needs to be linked by the ending cash balance from the cash flow statement
+The cash item must be linked to the ending cash balance from the cash flow statement.

 Working capital schedule